Privacy Policy

 8.1.
 Account data:

-Retained throughout the active period of the account and up to 05 years from account deactivation or deletion upon request.
+Retained for the entire duration the account is active and up to a maximum of 5 years after the account is locked or deleted upon request.

 8.2.
 Application data:

-Retained for up to 05 years from the end of the application process, unless otherwise required by law.
+Retained for up to 5 years after the conclusion of the recruitment process, unless a different period is mandated by law.

 8.3.
 Payment data: